Alkmaar, North Holland

 Around Alkmaar we find a number of nice historic windmills: Molen van Piet, a grain mill, open on Friday.
 Molen het Rode Hert, another grain mill, open to visitors, and very close to it, four other windmills.
 Another mill for water pumping is near Stompetoren village

 In 16th century history Alkmaar was the first Dutch town to embrace the revolution and successfully fight off the Spanish troops.
 These troops intended to restore order and to quell the Protestant revolutionaries, and thus Alkmaar stood at the cradle of national Dutch statehood and independence.
 One claims that “Victory begun in Alkmaar”.

 One summer weekend per year in summer – join the the greatest Folk event with 2000+ dressed-up historic actors: Kaeskoppenstad.
 Cheese-head-town.
 You have never seen anything so wild in your life!
-Mad women, farmers with geese, religious fanatics, medical doctors in haste telling you to step aside… soldiers, revolutionaries and beggarwomen with horrible skin conditions.
+Mad women, farmers with geese, religious fanatics, medical doctors in haste telling you to step aside… revolutionaries and beggarwomen with horrible skin conditions.
 If you come close they will be merciless and grab you with their contagious claws.
 Rowdy men are seen planning the uprising against the Spanish troops.
 For the correct dates please google: Kaeskoppenstad.
-In 2018: Saturday 3 and Sunday 4 june from 12.00- 17.00 hrs.
+In 2017: Saturday 3 and Sunday 4 june from 12.00- 17.00 hrs.

 Alkmaars main pride and its “claim to fame” are key developments of the art of engineering.
 Just outside Alkmaar the very first polder was constructed and a set of strong industrial windmills and other engineering projects provided wind energy.
 I will be happy to tell you about that technological development during this city trip!
 We also kind the first cobbled street from around 1272, built by Count Floris V.